-- Efforts to minimise the impact of climate change on biodiversity listed in Target 8 should include nature-based solutions (NbS). - We welcome the inclusion of a stronger target that focuses on minimising the impact of climate change on biodiversity through mitigation and adaptation, and which quantifies the contribution of ecosystem-based approaches to mitigation (i.e., at least 10 GtCO2e/year which is in line with this research).
-We do not support the Australian Government's proposed removal of the quantified contribution of Nbs/ecosystem-based approaches to mitigation (i.e. at least 10 GtCO2e/year to global mitigation efforts).
-We believe including this quantified contribution will help support more effective integration between the objectives of the CBD and UNFCCC, which is necessary for the success of both as
+- Efforts to minimise the impact of climate change on biodiversity listed in Target 8 should include both nature-based solutions (NbS) and ecosystem-based approaches. - We welcome the inclusion of a stronger target that focuses on minimising the impact of climate change on biodiversity through mitigation and adaptation.
+It is disappointing that the quantified contribution of Nbs/ecosystem-based approaches to mitigation (i.e. at least 10 GtCO2e/year to global mitigation efforts) has been removed in the report of OEWG-3 Part 2 (CBD/WG2020/3/7).
+We believe Australia should support the inclusion of this quantified contribution as it will help support more effective integration between the objectives of the CBD and UNFCCC, which is necessary for the success of both as demonstrated by joint work by IPBES and the IPCC. - The GBF should include nature-based solutions, which encompass ecosystem-based approaches, while ensuring alignment with a rights-based approach and global standards for NbS, prioritising action as follows: 1. protect, 2. manage 3.
+Restore, so that they do not cause harm to biodiversity or people.